Fans celebrate revived Classic with big-name pro coaches

 MEMPHIS, Tenn.
 (AP) — Fans at Liberty Bowl Memorial Stadium had much to celebrate Saturday night at the first Southern Heritage Classic in two years.

 It’s always a party at the HBCU showcase.
 The two-year gap between games made fans anxious while the matchup of Tennessee State’s Eddie George and Deion Sanders of Jackson State had them saying why not us.

 Buses, RVs, tents, big TVs and smokers — lots of smokers — packed the parking lots closest to the stadium.
 Fans literally danced and stepped whiling away the time before kickoff.
 A few tents had disc jockeys as music blared from speakers, mixing with the smell of ribs, barbecue and burgers.

-This was big-time, think tailgates outside Tennessee’s Neyland Stadium; Bryant-Denny Stadium, home of the Crimson Tide; the Shoe at Ohio State; or a big bowl game.
+This one had a big-time feel, think tailgates outside Tennessee’s Neyland Stadium; Bryant-Denny Stadium, home of the Crimson Tide; the Shoe at Ohio State; or a major bowl game.